 Tensed up shoulders, a wonky stomach, headaches and a changed appetite are some of the ways your body reacts to stress.
 From minor challenges to major crises, stress is part of life.
 And while you can’t always control your circumstances, you can control how you respond to them.
 When stress becomes overwhelming, or it’s chronic, it can take a toll on your well-being.
 That’s why it’s important to have effective stress relievers that can calm your mind and your body.
 People have a variety of ways of dealing with stress and what works for some won’t necessarily work for you.
+Following is the list of home remedies to balance your vata dosha easily at home.

 As the world celebrates Stress Awareness Month to help people prevent, treat and relieve stress, TC46 brings you 10 novel stress relief ideas.
 Try something that works the best for you and stay stress-free, whether it’s professional or personal.